0xn3va/cheat-sheets/Web Application/Cookie Security/README.md

 > Notice that from Chrome 80 (February 2019) the default behaviour of a cookie without a cookie SameSite attribute will be Lax, [link](https://www.troyhunt.com/promiscuous-cookies-and-their-impending-death-via-the-samesite-policy/).

-> Notice that temporary, after applying this change, the cookies without a SameSite policy in Chrome will be treated as None during the first 2 minutes and then as Lax.
+> Notice that temporary, after applying this change, the cookies without a SameSite policy in Chrome will be treated as None during the first 2 minutes and then as Lax, [Bypass SameSite Cookies Default to Lax and get CSRF](https://medium.com/@renwa/bypass-samesite-cookies-default-to-lax-and-get-csrf-343ba09b9f2b)

 # Cookie prefix